 It was just the wind.
 But the fact that it was just the wind didn’t make him any less brave.
 After all, our imaginations create some of our scariest moments.
-The fear is just as real whether justified or not.
+Fear is just as real whether justified or not.

 We lived one block from a bad street.
 It was far more likely that there was an actual intruder in that neighborhood in Richmond, Virginia than there was a likelihood of having to face down a drug lord on a beach in Mazatlán.

 That did not prevent us from living in Richmond though.
 We were even culturally confident enough to split hairs between the safety of Grove Avenue and the dangers of Main Street one block away.

 Just like my friends at the beach, thousands of Americans have lived here in Mexico for years.
 Some single, some married, one must presume that all feel safe, at least as safe and often more safe than they did living in the United States or Canada.

 Mexico does have dicey parts, just like the U.S. Without any acknowledgement of Americans' lack of familiarity with names and distances, most advisories about Mexico warn you by citing a whole state, rather than warning you about the dangerous city or neighborhood in that state, which is about as fair as warning you not to go the California because it has Oakland in it.

 By those rules, I should go out of my way to avoid the entire states of Louisiana, Maryland, Missouri or Michigan, each of which host one of the four most dangerous cities in the world.